 - provide security, safety, and service for these types of boats; and,

-- install a pumpout facility (if needed due to proximity of nearest pumpout facility).
+- install a pumpout facility (if needed due to proximity of the nearest pumpout facility).

 - One-time dredging only, to give transient vessels safe channel depths between the tie-up facility and maintained channels or open water; and,